boosh0x/astropomodoro/README.md

 3. Run the application by typing `python3 astropomodoro.py`, depending on your system's Python installation.
 4. Follow the on-screen instructions to control the timer.

-Enjoy increased productivity as you journey through the cosmos with Space-Pomodoro!
+Enjoy increased productivity as you journey through the cosmos with Astropomodoro!